 However, if you’re like me and are either frugal and/or a minimalist, you don’t want your thread supply to overflow with a rainbow of colours.

-So for those of us with limited budgets and space and/or a minimalist sensibility, a gray or slate coloured thread can be a godsend.
+A gray or slate coloured thread can be a godsend.
 The beauty of gray or slate is that it is a colour that simply doesn’t mind being a wallflower, blending brilliantly into most prints.

 If a time should come when you need to buy a nonbasic colour for a project, simply hold the thread against your fabric.
 It should blend in and almost disappear.

 And If you can’t find just the right shade and just want to begin already, choose a colour that is a shade darker than the dominant color in your fabric.

 How Much Thread Do You Need

 After colour, the next consideration is naturally how much thread will you need.